1997–98 NFL playoffs: AFC: Denver Broncos 14, Kansas City Chiefs 10

 For the third consecutive year the AFC's No. 1 seed fell in the divisional playoffs.
 One week after avenging the previous year's playoff loss against Jacksonville, the Broncos avenged their 24–22 regular season loss in Kansas City by knocking the Chiefs out of the playoffs.
 Denver running back Terrell Davis ran for 101 yards and two touchdowns to lead the Broncos to victory.
 Chiefs quarterback Elvis Grbac threw for 260 yards, but his team could only score 10 points.
 Receiver Andre Rison caught eight passes for 110 yards.

-Midway through the second quarter, Chiefs kicker Pete Stoyanovich appeared to open the scoring with a 34-yard field goal, but it was eliminated by a holding penalty and his second attempt hit the crossbar from 44 yards.
+Midway through the second quarter, Chiefs kicker Pete Stoyanovich appeared to open the scoring with a 34-yard field goal, but it was eliminated by a holding penalty and his second attempt hit the upright from 44 yards.
 Denver then went on an 8-play, 65-yard drive on the way to a 1-yard touchdown run by Davis on the first play after the two-minute warning, including John Elway's 27-yard completion to tight end Dwayne Carswell and a critical third and 7 completion to Rod Smith for 17 yards on the Chiefs 4-yard line to keep the drive going.
 This was the first rushing touchdown surrendered by Kansas City at home since the 1996 season, a string of 42 quarters.

 In the second half, Kansas City drove 67 yards to the Broncos 3-yard line, starting with Grbac's 34-yard pass to Rison on the first play.
 But on third and goal, rookie tight end Tony Gonzalez was unable to keep both feet in bounds while making a catch, so they had to settle for Stoyanovich's 20-yard field goal that made the score 7–3.
 Denver had a big opportunity to respond on their next drive when Davis ran for a 41-yard gain to the Chiefs 11-yard line.
 But Derek Loville ended up losing a fumble that safety Reggie Tongue recovered.
 Following an exchange of punts, Grbac's 50-yard completion to receiver Joe Horn advanced the ball to the Broncos 15-yard line, and Gonzalez eventually caught a 12-yard touchdown pass to give Kansas City their first lead of the game, 10–7, going into the fourth quarter.